Depression: Stop Negative Thoughts

 Keeping a journal of your thoughts is one of the best ways to practice stopping, asking, and choosing your thoughts.
 It makes you aware of your self-talk.
 Write down any negative or unhelpful thoughts you had during the day.
 If you think you might not remember at the end of your day, keep a notepad with you so you can write down any irrational thoughts as they happen.
 Then write down a helpful message to correct the unhelpful thought.

-If you do this every day, positive or helpful thoughts will soon come naturally to you.
+If you do this every day, accurate and helpful thoughts will soon come naturally to you.

 But there may be some truth in some of your negative thoughts.
 You may have some things you want to work on.
 If you didn't perform as well as you would like on something, write that down.
 You can work on a plan to correct or improve that area.